 All modules are subject to staff availability and student demand.
-Please note that Module 6, Theatre Skills, will not be offered as a full Module in 2019/2020.
-It will be replaced by a series of skills classes throughout Terms One and Two and informal training opportunities when available.
+Please note that Module 6, Theatre Skills, will not be offered as a full Module in 2022/23.
+It will be replaced by a series of skills classes throughout the year and informal training opportunities when available.